den-materials/mongo-intro/readme.md

 MongoDB stores documents in collections.

-- Collections are analogous to tables in relational databases.
+- Collections are analogous to tables in relational databases, which are similar to spreadsheets.
 - Does **NOT** require its documents to have the same schema.
 - Documents stored in a collection must have a unique `_id` field that acts as a primary key.